roytam1/UXP/docs/UXP Coding Style.md

 ### Classes
 Classes have some special formatting rules applied to them:
 - Classes follow the following sequence: CTOR, DTOR, methods, variables
-- Class CTOR variable initializers are listed one-per-line with a leading comma (or colon for the first).
+- Class CTOR variable initializers (in lieu of assignments in the CTOR body) are listed one-per-line with a leading comma (or colon for the first).
-- `public`, `private` and `protected` keywords are not indented and are at the same level as the class identifier statement.
+- `public`, `private` and `protected` keywords are not indented and are at the same indentation level as the class identifier statement.

 Example class definition:
 ```C++